Polymeristic/dotnet.FlagUtil/Readme.md

 ```
 ### Flag Modification Operations
 #### Merging Indicators
-Merging a flag essentialy means adding a new indicator to the existing flag, in binary terms it is like an 'OR' operator.
+Merging a flag essentially means adding a new indicator to the existing flag, in binary terms, it is like an 'OR' operator.
 It would look like such `0010 | 0100 = 0110`.
 Merging can be done either through methods or on initialization, as the initializer supports multiple parameters.
 An example  of initialization merging would be:
 ```csharp
 // Has merged two flags into one
 Flag status = new Flag(Status.ONLINE,